ShahadAlshehri9/Security_Project/README.md

 6. *Open your browser and go to* **https://localhost:3000**

 ### For Windows
-1. Open Command Prompt or PowerShell as Administrator and **navigate to the project folder**: cd C:\Users\YourName\Desktop\secure-webapp
+1. Open Command Prompt or PowerShell as Administrator and **navigate to the project folder**: cd C:\Users\YourName\Desktop\secure-webapp *You can change the navigation to any folder or directory where the project files exist*
 2. **Uninstall dependencies**: npm uninstall sqlite3
 3. **Install dependencies**: npm install sqlite3
 4. **load environment variables**: npm install dotnev